Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 * `X-Client-Cert-San`, SAN of the client certificate

 Once `skip_consumer_lookup` is applied, any client with a valid certificate can access the Service/API.
-To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create whitelist or blacklist groups of users using same certificate property being set in `authenticated_group_by`.
+To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users using same certificate property being set in `authenticated_group_by`.

 ### Troubleshooting